skodaconnect/homeassistant-myskoda/README.md

-# MySkoda Integration for Enyaq
+# MySkoda Integration for Skoda vehicles compatible with MySkoda-App.

-MySkoda Enyaq integration using the API that the MySkoda App uses.
+MySkoda integration using the API that the MySkoda App uses.

 ## Capabilities